 I don’t fool myself that Person A is going to get persuaded to open her mind to the things we might want her to.
 Not from this one discussion.
 For crossover trainers, our own journeys can tell us that.
 That kind of change can be terrifically hard.
 We need to remember how it was for us and have empathy for that.
 But the argument is not pointless.
 Remember that the lurkers, the folks in the background who may be on the fence, are always there watching.
 They will respond to the things we say about positive reinforcement training, to our coolness in the face of unfair criticism, and to our patience.

 And that brings me to the second reason for this post.
 Professional trainers who practice positive reinforcement-based methods are beleaguered.
 I watch it happening to you.
 You are still a minority in the training world.
 Time and time again you have to pick up the pieces after a force-based method has hurt a dog.
 You deal with both dogs and people who are hurting, confused, and sometimes desperate.
 You often suffer from compassion fatigue.
-And then you get on Facebook for a little R&R and there is someone telling you how closed-minded you are.
+And then you get on Facebook for a little R&R and someone is on your feed telling you how closed-minded you are.

 This is my shout-out to you.
 Those insults that people hurl are wrong.
 You are not only open-minded: you are also willing to review the evidence and make decisions.
 You educate yourselves.
 You are willing to admit your mistakes.
 You advocate for the dogs.